neriram/P1-Hive/README.md

     - [ ] Add a click event to tile piece where on click, the location of the tile becomes the user's mouse location
     - [ ] If tile is currently being "dragged" by user and there is a click event, "drop" the piece in the matching game board section that the user is trying to drop the piece on
     - [ ] Change the position/xy values of the piece image to now match the gameboard position to achieve this effect
+- [ ] Reset button returns game pieces to their original spot

 ## Stretch Goals